Update: ‘2024 Tesla Model 3’ and ‘Mercedes-Maybach EQS SUV’ updated.

 Inside, the BMW iX2 may pack features like the BMW Curved Display consisting of a 10.25-inch digital instrument cluster and a 10.7-inch touchscreen infotainment system, head-up display, front seats with electric adjustment and memory functions, panoramic sunroof with an electrically operated roller blind cover, and Harman Kardon Sound System.

 The BMW iX2 may have a twin-motor powertrain that gives it all-wheel drive capability, 308 hp, and 364 lb.-ft. of torque.
 A 64.7 kWh battery pack that delivers a WLTP range of over 275 miles will likely be standard.
 Reports say that the iX2 will debut in Fall 2023 and, unlike BMW iX1, will be available in the U.S.

 The Cadillac Celestiq is GM’s ultimate sedan, offering the swankiest design, most advanced technologies, and most luxurious cabin to date, all with zero tailpipe emissions.

-The Celestiq concept features many futuristic technologies that will make it to production.
-One of them is Smart Glass Roof featuring Suspended Particle Device (SPD) technology that allows setting four dimmable zones in it.
+The Celestiq features many futuristic technologies to appeal to young luxury car customers.
+One of them is Fixed Smart Glass Roof featuring Suspended Particle Device (SPD) technology that allows setting four dimmable zones.
 For most customers, the biggest attraction should be the two screens — one for the driver and one for the front passenger — placed under a single pane of glass on the dashboard, stretching pillar-to-pillar and measuring 55 inches diagonally.
 Another highlight is the Ultra Cruise “door-to-door” autonomous driving system, an evolution of the Super Cruise.